PreSales & Sales Career Coaching

 First, you can reach out to professionals in your desired field.
 Use LinkedIn to connect with the right people who can help you in your journey.

 You can also attend industry events, such as conferences, webinars, and trade shows.
 Don't be afraid to strike up conversations and introduce yourself to professionals.
-However, avoid focusing too much on yourself.
-You must provide them with value to earn their time and advice.

 How to Prepare for a Tech Sales Job and Stand Out?